Palak3125/expensetracker-app/README.md

-# 💰 Money Management App
+# 💰 Expense Tracker App

 A web application to track income, expenses, and debts with secure authentication, transaction history, and visual dashboards.